 The right microphone

 Should you plan to buy a mic for some reason, pick a “dynamic” mic eg Audio Technica ATR 2100x or the Rode SmartLav+ which plugs directly into your phone or computer.
-If you have a well treated room (lots of soft surfaces, no hardwood floors) use eg a Rode NT-USB mini.
+That will help you to make a great recording and reduce background noise.

 Local recording for better sound quality